markushhgo/respa/docs/payments.md

 Staff members follow the normal payment flow when making reservations to resources requiring manual confirmation i.e. they make the payment at the initial reservation creation.

+## Payment methods

+The payment system currently supports `online` and `cash` payment methods for an order.
+Payment method for the order must be selected at order/reservation creation.

+`Online` payment method is used by default and goes through a third party payment provider like Turku Maksupalvelu.

+`Cash` payment method has some key differences between it and `online` payment method:
+- `Cash` payment method can only be used with resources using manually confirmed reservations.
+- `Cash` payment method does not go through a third party payment provider.
+- Resources can toggle whether they want to enable `cash` payments on or off with `cash_payments_allowed` which is off by default.
+- Reservation flow and states with `cash` payments is:
+  1. Customer creates a reservation with a cash order.
+Reservation state is `requested`.
+  2. Staff approves the reservation and its state changes to `waiting for cash payment`.
+  3. Staff approves that the reservation cash payment is made.
+Reservation state changes to `confirmed`.

 ## Administration

 Currently Django Admin needs to be used for all administrative tasks, ie. adding / modifying / deleting products, and viewing / cancelling orders.